infina-pfa/infina-pfa-be/docs/migration/financial-service-migration.md

 ---

-### **F4: Goal Management** ⏱️ **8 hours**
+### **F4: Goal Management**

 **🎯 Delivery Value**: Users can set and track financial goals

 **Feature Scope:**

 - Create financial goals (emergency fund, etc.)
-- Goal progress tracking with percentages
-- Goal deadline management
-- Goal completion celebrations
+- Get list of financial goals
+- Get list of transaction of all goals in month

 **Technical Implementation:**

 - Create Goal domain (entity, repository, use cases)
-- Implement GoalController with CRUD endpoints
+- Implement GoalController with CRU, archive endpoints
 - Goal progress calculation service
 - Goal DTOs with validation and progress tracking
 - Database schema for goals table
+- Get list of transactions for all goals

 **API Endpoints:**